-Since the beginning of time, running a business has been involved using logic, by which the business operates.
+Since the beginning of time, running a business has involved using logic by which the business operates.
 This logic is called the business model in management science, which increasingly is focusing on issues surrounding business models.
 Research trends related to business models include value creation, value chain operationalization, and social and ecological aspects, as well as innovation and digital transformation.
 Business Models: Innovation, Digital Transformation, and Analytics examines how innovation, digital transformation, and the composition of value affect the existence and development of business models.

 The book starts by addressing the conceptual development of business models and by discussing the essence of innovation in those models.
 Chapters in the book investigate how:

-This book is a compendium of knowledge about the use of business models in the context of innovative activities, digital transformation and value composition.
+This book is a compendium of knowledge about the use of business models in the context of innovative activities, digital transformation, and value composition.
 It attempts to combine the theory and practice and offers a look at business models currently used in companies, especially high-growth enterprises, in various countries of the world and indicates the prospects for their development.

 Table of Contents

 Chapter 1.
 Innovation in Business Models.
 Chapter 2.
 Business Models in the Digital Transformation Era.
 Chapter 3.
 Value Composition for Business Models og High-Growth Enterprises.
 Chapter 4.
 The Variety of Aspects of Business Models in the High-Growth and High Tech Enterprises: An Estonian Case.
 Chapter 5.
 External Conditions of Profitability of Business Models of High-Growth Enterprises.
 Chapter 6.
 Analyzing the Employer Branding Business Models Based on Primary Research Results.
 Chapter 7.
 Models of Responsible Business: CSR from a Social and Economic Perspective.
 Chapter 8.
 Cyber Protection: Industrialized Assessments for Analyzing Cyber Risk.
 Chapter 9.
 Applied Data Analytics.